GISman-Lee/GeoAR-B2C/README.md

 *As the GeoAR-B2C-Client is developed by pure HTML5 and Javascript, so no installation is required.
 What you would need to do is Dir to GeoAR-B2C-Client Root folder like ./GeoAR-B2C-Client/, and then just run https server in it to host it e.g. **```python -m SimpleHTTPServer 8001```** that's it.
 You could also use IIS or other Html facilities to host it.* </br>

 *Inside GeoAR-B2C-Client folder, index.html is the main entry for the App, so when you run the program (or when you host GeoAR-B2C-Client on cloud) you should use like https://127.0.0.1:8001/index.html* </br>

+*When you use the App, please make sure that you are outdoor, your mobile phone/Ipad's GPS is turn on and your camera is allowed to be used by permission settings.*